Q&A – Guests

 - You may use the host’s washing machine for your personal laundry for a small fee, currently £2 per machine load.
 If you use the tumble dryer (where available), it counts as a separate machine load.
 This is payable directly to the host.

-What will the house rules be?
+What will the general house rules and conditions be?

 - Breakfast: Your host is not expected to make breakfast for you, but will provide the basic ingredients for you to make your own breakfast, such as tea, coffee, sugar, milk, bread, jam and some cereals.